driusan/what-happens-when/README.rst

 packet is fashioned.
 The IP packet is then handed off to the physical network layer which inspects the target IP address, looks up the subnet in its route tables and wrapped in an ethernet frame with the proper gateway address as the recipient.
-At this point the packet is ready to be transmitted, most likely through either:
+At this point the packet is ready to be transmitted through either:

 * `Ethernet`_
 * `WiFi`_